-While production function approach makes use of inflation information to estimate the level of NAIRU and then exogenously inserts NAIRU into a (Cobb-Douglas) production function equation together with other input components, it does not account for the mutual dependence between unemployment gap and output gap.
-Apel and Jansen (1999) proposed an alternative approach for estimation potential output and the NAIRU, which extends Kuttner's model by additionally taking into account mutual dependence between cyclical unemployment and cyclical output.
+While the production function approach makes use of inflation information to estimate the level of NAIRU and then exogenously inserts NAIRU into a (Cobb-Douglas) production function equation together with other input components, it does not account for the mutual dependence between unemployment gap and output gap.
+Apel and Jansen (Apel & Jansson, 1999) proposed an alternative approach for estimating potential output and the NAIRU, which extends Kuttner's model by additionally taking into account the mutual dependence between cyclical unemployment and cyclical output.

 Identification is achieved by using a Phillips curve and Okun's law relation.

-"Triangle" Phillips model was specified by Gordon (1997) and determines inflation by three factors: expectations/inertia, the pressure of demand as proxied by unemployment and supply shocks.
+A "Triangle" Phillips model was specified by Gordon (Gordon, 1997).
+It explains inflation by three factors: expectations/inertia, the pressure of demand as proxied by unemployment and supply shocks.